miguelamendez/AIFAITH/README.md

 AIFAITH works under similar principles as the Free Software Movement.
 Check https://www.gnu.org/home.en.html

+AI License is different from software license!

 Unfortunatelly Im not a lawyer so this will be redefined in the future:

-Rather than free software we want to achieve freedom for artificial intelligence(deep-learning and other machine learning methods):
+Rather than free software we want to achieve freedom for artificial intelligence(deep-learning and other machine learning models ,methods and data):

     The freedom to run the program as you wish, for any purpose (freedom 0).
     The freedom to study how the program works, and change it so it does your computing as you wish (freedom 1).